DataExperts/dexih.transforms/README.md

             StandardFunctions.GetFunctionReference("Median", new[] { "TotalDue" }, "DailyMedian", null),
             StandardFunctions.GetFunctionReference("Sum", new[] { "TotalDue" }, "DailyTotal", null)
         },
-        true //Pass through colums = true will will pass through original fields/rows and merge in the aggregates );
+        true //Pass through column = true will will pass through original fields/rows and merge in the aggregates );

     using (var bulkCopy = new SqlBulkCopy(targetConnection))